 Eating Disorders

 Eating disorders or disordered eating habits and behaviours are signs of deep suffering.
-Anorexia, bulimia or compulsive overeating are the most frequent disorders and often affect teenagers and young adults.
-Today, disordered eating habits appear to be a common phenomenon and there are some people with a specific psychological profile which indicates that they may be at risk.
+Anorexia, bulimia, and compulsive overeating are the most frequent disorders, and they often affect teenagers and young adults.
+Today, disordered eating habits appear to be a common phenomenon, and some people with a specific psychological profile indicate they may be at risk.

 The most frequent eating disorders: